 The Grade 1 listed building was reopened in 2014 after a major restoration funded by the Heritage Lottery Fund and the Town Council.
-Now it houses a new Visitor Information Centre, the Yeomanry Museum of military artefacts, the Town Council Chamber and Offices, and a magnificent Regency Ballroom.
-Behind the building, the Pageant Garden is a haven of calm in the centre of town.
-It can be used to stage outdoor events, and is a gathering place for guests at weddings conducted in the neighbouring Pageant House.
+Now it houses a new Visitor Information Centre, the Warwickshire Yeomanry Museum of military artefacts, the Town Council Chamber and Offices, and a magnificent Regency Ballroom.
+Behind the building, the Pageant Gardens are a haven of calm in the centre of town.
+The garden can be used to stage outdoor events, and is a gathering place for guests at weddings conducted in the neighbouring Pageant House.
 Details of the refurbishment can be found on this page.